 Monthly and Annual Miniature Schnauzer Expenses

-Regular costs you should expect
+Regular Miniature Schnauzer costs you should expect

-Most owners spend money every month on:
+Most owners spend money regularly on:

 - Food and treats

-- Grooming or grooming tools
+- Professional grooming or at-home grooming tools

-- Vet care and medicines that prevent illness
+- Routine vet care and preventive medicines

-- Pet insurance (optional but common)
+- Pet insurance or emergency savings

-Average monthly and annual cost breakdown
+Average Miniature Schnauzer monthly and annual cost breakdown

-| Expense | Monthly cost | Annual cost |
+| Expense | Monthly Cost | Annual Cost |

 |---|---|---|